Love and Death in West Dulwich

 For its size, it doesn’t feel particularly spacious, the Head, and the main part of the bar has the transient feel of a hotel lobby.
 But I was encouraged to see a clutch of regulars had set up camp at the side bar for the afternoon.

-My Ember Pale Ale, brewed by Black Sheep, was a down-to-Earth £3.50 and I took a seat near the door and charged my phone like a twunt, listening to a couple of labourers chatting behind me.
+My Ember Pale Ale, brewed by Black Sheep, was a down-to-Earth £3.50 and I took a seat near the door so I could charge my phone like a twunt.
+A couple of labourers were chatting behind me.

 ‘How’s it going wiv fingy?’ one asked.